mazzz1y/iptv-gateway/docs/config/proxy.md

 # Proxy

 The proxy block configures the streaming proxy functionality, also known as "remuxing".
-This feature allows the gateway to act as an intermediary between IPTV clients and upstream sources, providing stream processing, transcoding, and error handling capabilities.
+This feature allows the app to act as an intermediary between IPTV clients and upstream sources, providing stream processing, transcoding, and error handling capabilities.

-When proxying is enabled, the links in the playlist will be encrypted and will point to the Majmun app.
+When proxying is enabled, the links in the playlist will be encrypted and will point to the `public_url`.

 The default configuration uses FFmpeg for remuxing and is ready to use out of the box.
 Most users can enable proxy functionality by simply setting `enabled` to `true`.
 Advanced users can customize commands to add transcoding,